Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 All referrals for assessment of ADHD require you to make an appointment with your GP to discuss a referral for assessment of ADHD.
 Your GP will make a referral which will then be assessed if appropriate.

 Your GP cannot refer you without a completed school and parent report, which must have been completed within 6 months of your GP appointment.
-Please take these with you to your GP appointment.
+Please arrange for these to have been completed before discuss your concerns with the GP.
+Take these documents with you to the GP appointment.
 Links to forms are below.

 Please provide detailed information on the forms about the difficulties your child is experiencing at home and school.
 This information will help us understand your child or young person’s needs to ensure the best outcome for a referral into the service.
 Schools and parents should work together to complete the referral forms.